Date: March 17, 2023

 Price: $20 in advance, $25 at the door

 Seating Disclaimer: To accommodate as many live music fans as possible, we offer both seats and standing room at our shows.
 Seats are first come, first served.
-We recommend arriving early if you’d like to be seated during the performance.
+Please review the terms and conditions.

 Live from the iconic King Eddy stage, Canadian alt-rock duo Altameda will take you on a visceral journey through the craftsmanship of their latest music on Friday, March 17.